Have you ever tirelessly searched for talent, but came up empty-handed? The answer might be right under your nose.

 Improve Engagement and Trust

+Recognition and growth are key contributors to keeping employees positively engaged.
+Disengaged employees cost organizations between $450 and $550 billion annually.
 Employees who know they are being considered for advancement are more engaged and motivated to work and push themselves for the sake of growth.
-The 2014 Global Workforce Study by Towers Watson found that career advancement opportunities are among the top driving forces for employees, according to over 32,000 respondents.

-Also, by investing in your talent pool, you’re showing that you trust them.
+By investing in your organization's talent pool, you’re showing that you trust them.
 Trust is crucial to creating a happy work environment.
-When talent knows they are trusted and respected by their leadership, they feel more confident and satisfied with their work.
+When talent knows they are trusted, appreciated and respected by their leadership, they feel more confident and satisfied with their work.

 Kes Thygesen is the co-founder and head of product at RolePoint, a complete social recruiting suite that provides unrivaled access and reach to quality job candidates.
 Connect with him and RolePoint on LinkedIn and Twitter.